kim-do-hyeon/volatility-gui/README.md

 Add save log function, Add extensions filtering</del>
 * 2020-09-29 Auto Analyzer with DB Store Function<br>
 * 2020-11-30 Visualize the values in the database by linking the database and GUI
+* 2020-12-01 Clean up the commit history and optimize repo size

 # Example Memory
 * <a href = 'https://drive.google.com/open?id=1RjjnR6MEXgJrbvmCRXDxYfKYxXx5W9IC'>Windows XP SP2 (512MB)</a>